glenrose83/wordpress-email-signup-plugin/README.md

 🔹 Easy setup – works out of the box

 **💡 Perfect for:**
 Personal blogs

-Small businesses
+🔹 mall businesses

-Creators building a subscriber list
+🔹 Creators building a subscriber list

-Anyone looking for a free WordPress newsletter plugin
+🔹 Anyone looking for a free WordPress newsletter plugin

 Created by Basis IT @ http://basisit.net